 What is the best part of your job and why?

-What is it like working in Loudoun/Northern Virginia?
+What is it like owning/running a business or nonprofit in Loudoun?

 What are some of your favorite things to do when you are not working?